duball69/vortex-dapp/README.md

 Vortex is a rev-sharing token launcher platform designed to simplify the launch of ERC20 tokens by providing first-block initial liquidity lending on EVM-compatible blockchains.
 With Vortex, users can create a token and have it instantly live and tradable on Uniswap with initial liquidity provided by stakers, with 2 clicks.

+## Test Vortex

+Vortex Dapp is currently live on Sepolia Testnet.
+You can try it here: [vortexdapp.com](https://vortexdapp.com)

 ## Features

 - **Multi-Chain Support**: Operate on BSC, Arbitrum, Base, Sepolia, and more.
 (Currently only live on Sepolia)